Golden Layers and Where to Find Them: Improved Knowledge Editing for Large Language Models Via Layer Gradient Analysis: Golden Layer Estimation Using Layer Gradient Analysis (LGA)

-\looseness-1We now conduct experiments to assess the computational efficiency benefits of LGA over CMA.
-In Figure~\ref{fig:runtime_analysis}, we compare the runtime of LGA and CMA over layer-wise \textit{Brute-Force (BF)} golden layer search for the R-ROME knowledge editing method on GPT-2 XL.
-While the runtime of both CMA and LGA generally increases with longer input sequences and larger proxy sizes, LGA achieves substantial speedups over both CMA and BF across all datasets, demonstrating exceptional computational efficiency.
-In contrast, CMA remains relatively inefficient and, in some cases, exhibits runtime comparable to BF, particularly on \textit{WikiBio} which possesses high average token length.
-Quantitatively, LGA attains consistent speedups ranging from approximately $7\times$ to over $12\times$ relative to BF while CMA has a lower bound of $1\times$.
-These results indicate that LGA scales efficiently with dataset characteristics and proxy set size while attaining improved editing performance in comparison to existing methods such as CMA.
+\looseness-1 With respect to \textit{Rewrite Accuracy}, LGA selected layers consistently yield higher performance compared to CMA, with improvements reaching up to 19.2\% on the \textit{WikiBio} dataset when editing the Gemma3-12B model.
+A similar pattern is observed for \textit{Rephrase Accuracy}, where the maximum improvement reaches 24.9\%.
+For \textit{Portability}, LGA based layer selection for editing Gemma3-12B exhibits consistently higher performance across all datasets. {On the other hand, LGA improves over SaLEM by $+17.53\%$ in \textit{Rewrite}, $+11.63\%$ in \textit{Rephrase}, $+24.36\%$ in \textit{Locality}, $+7.63\%$ in \textit{Portability}, and $+5.11\%$ in \textit{Fluency} averaged across all models and datasets.} Overall, these results indicate that LGA maintains improved performance across metrics, with observable improvements over CMA. \textbf{Computational Efficiency Analysis.} \looseness-1We conduct experiments to assess the computational efficiency benefits of LGA.
+In Figure~\ref{fig:runtime_analysis}, we compare the runtime of LGA, CMA, and SaLEM over \textit{Brute-Force (BF)} golden layer search for the R-ROME knowledge editing method on GPT-2 XL.
+While the runtime of all methods generally increases with longer input sequences and larger proxy sizes, LGA and SaLEM achieve substantial speedups over both CMA and BF across all datasets, demonstrating exceptional computational efficiency.
+In contrast, CMA remains relatively inefficient and, in some cases, exhibits runtime comparable to BF, particularly on \textit{WikiBio}, which possesses high average token length.
+Quantitatively, LGA attains consistent speedups ranging from approximately $30\times$ to over $60\times$ relative to BF, while CMA has a lower bound of $1\times$.
+While LGA and SaLEM attain similar runtime performance, LGA leads to consistent gains in editing performance (as our results from previous sections show).
+These results indicate that LGA scales efficiently with dataset characteristics and proxy set size while attaining improved editing performance in comparison to CMA and LGA. \textbf{Additional Editing Settings and Miscellaneous Results.} We also conduct additional experiments with other knowledge editing settings and miscellaneous ablations to demonstrate the efficacy of LGA over baselines.
+First, in Appendix~\ref{app:sequential_editing_comparison}, we explore the \textit{sequential editing} task \cite{zhang2024comprehensive} and find the layer selected by LGA maintains stronger performance under multiple consecutive edits compared to CMA and SaLEM.
+Furthermore, in Appendix~\ref{app:composite_longform_unstructured} we study \textit{long-form} \cite{rosati-etal-2024-long}, \textit{compositional} \cite{ma2024neighboring}, and \textit{unstructured} \cite{deng2025everything} \textit{editing}, where LGA again achieves consistently improved performance.
+We next provide ablation results in Appendix~\ref{app:random_comparison} demonstrating that LGA outperforms random layer selection.
+Finally, since SaLEM and LGA both utilize gradient information for layer selection, we also undertake deeper analysis in Appendix~\ref{app:l2norm_comparison} that shows how LGA utilizes cross-knowledge interactions for improved layer selection.